-Celebrate the Year of the Tiger in London, with the biggest Chinese New Year celebrations outside Asia.
+Celebrate the Year of the Rabbit in London, the biggest Chinese New Year celebrations outside Asia.

 When is Chinese New Year celebrated in London?

 Chinese New Year always falls between late January and mid-February, and the Chinese New Year festival in central London, which is organised by the London Chinatown Chinese Association (LCCA), usually takes place close to the actual date of the new year.

 In 2023, Chinese New Year falls on 22 January.